 “Coincidence,” he said.

 She snorted quietly.
 “Someday, you’ll have to get over your foolish selfishness, Lightsong.
 This isn’t just about us.
 I’ve decided to start doing a better job of things.
-Perhaps you should look at who you are and what you are doing, and make a few changes.”
+Perhaps you should take a look at who you are and what you are doing, then make a few changes.”

 “Ah, my dear Allmother,” Lightsong said.
 “You see, the problem in that challenge is the presumption that I haven’t tried to be something other than what I am.
 Let me assure you that I have, and that every time I do, disaster is the result.”